Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 Windsor Enclosure Dress Code

-Like with the Village Enclosure, the Royal Ascot dress code in the Windsor Enclosure is much more relaxed.
-However racegoers should still continue to wear smart daywear and dress to impress if they wish and when it comes to hats then go for it and go big!
+As with the Village Enclosure, the Royal Ascot dress code in the Windsor Enclosure is much more relaxed.
+However, racegoers should still continue to wear smart daywear and dress to impress if they wish, and when it comes to hats – go for it and go big!

 Ladies

-• No novelty, branded or promotional clothing and no fancy dress is allowed.
+• Novelty, branded or promotional clothing as well as fancy dress are not permitted.

 Gentlemen

-• As with the Ladies, no sport shorts or shirts are allowed
+• As with the ladies, no sports shorts or shirts are allowed.